jwily/eminente-clone/README.md

 # eminente-clone
-A static clone of eminente.art for educational purposes
+A static clone of eminente.art for educational purposes.

-Images from Unsplashed
+Images from Unsplashed.